FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Methods

-For the membership of $x$ in $(\exists R.D)^\I$, we iterate through the set of individuals in $\Delta$ to find the maximum of the intersection of membership in $D^\I$ and standing in relation $R$ to $x$ (i.e., membership of $(x,y)$ in $R^\I$:
+For the fuzzy membership of $x$ in $\exists R.D$ (see Eq. \ref{equ:concept_descriptions}), we iterate through the set of individuals in $\Delta$ to find the maximum of memberships in $D^\I$ that stand in relation $R$ to $x$ (i.e., membership of $(x,y)$ in $R^\I$) using $\tnorm$:

-For the universal quantifier, we follow a similar approach and assign the degree of membership of $x$ in $(\forall R.D)^\I$ as:
+For the universal quantifier, we follow a similar approach and assign the degree of membership of $x$ in $(\forall R.D)^\I$ (see Eq. \ref{equ:concept_descriptions}) as:

-In these formulations, the choice of $t$-norm, $t$-conorm, and negation ($\fneg$) are parameters of our method.
-The detailed computation of interpretations of models is shown in Algorithm 1 in Supplementary Materials.
+In these formulations, the choice of $t$-norm, $t$-conorm, and fuzzy negation are hyperparameters of our method.